-Cross contamination is a fancy name for when bacteria on a kitchen tool transfers to food via direct contact.
+Cross-contamination is what happens when bacteria on a kitchen tool transfers to food via direct contact.
 In the culinary arts, two of the most common kitchen tools usually tend to be a knife or a cutting board.

 Since dangerous bacteria are killed by high heat, the risk of cross-contamination is highest with food that doesn't need to be cooked.
 That's why outbreaks of salmonella poisoning are increasingly found to be linked to foods like sprouts and bagged salads, foods you might think of as innocuous or "safe" but are risky because they customarily aren't cooked.